SFe-Team-was-taken/SFe/sfe-specification-4.0u11.md

 Some legacy SF2.0x players include quirks which are automatically loaded for all legacy SF banks.
 For example, a player may include bank translation when a reset is detected, to support standards that require the use of both bank select MSB and LSB, or may include changes to the modulator implementation to improve sound quality.

-If an SFe bank uses an `isng` value of `SFe 4`, then programs must disable quirks.
-However, an `isng` value of `SFe 4 (quirks)` enables quirks mode.
-This means that the bank should be treated the same as `E-mu 10K2` (SF2.01) or `X-Fi` (SF2.04), ensuring that banks converted from legacy SF2.0x that rely on quirks work properly.
+If an SFe bank uses an `isng` value of `SFe 4`, then programs must disable implementation quirks that were used with legacy SoundFonts.
+When converting legacy SoundFonts to SFe banks, programs must take implementation quirks that were used with legacy SoundFonts and translate them into the equivalent functions in SFe (if implemented) to the maximum extent possible.
+(Update 11)

-SFe editors that encounter a value of `SFe 4 (quirks)` should overwrite such a value with `SFe 4` on save.

 ### 10.1.5 Generators and modulators